heroku-examples/geosockets/README.md

 npm install
 ```

-Fire up redis, a grunt watcher, and the node webserver at [localhost:5000](http://localhost:5000):
+Fire up redis, a grunt watcher, and the node webserver at [localhost:5000/?debug](http://localhost:5000/?debug):

 ````
 foreman start
 ```

+## Debuggging

+The client uses a custom logging function, found in `lib/logger.coffee`.
+This function
+only logs messages to the console if a `debug` query param is present in the URL, e.g.
+[localhost:5000/?debug](http://localhost:5000/?debug).
+This allows you to view client
+behavior in production without exposing your site visitors to debugging data.

 ### Deploying Geosockets to Heroku